jobe-m/ownkeepass/README.md

 ## Status

-Bugfix release 1.2.1 is available on [openrepos.net]
+Release 1.2.2 is available on [openrepos.net]
-* If one of the following languages where selected directly another language was actually shown: galician, italian, hungarian, dutch, russian, finnish, swedish, chinese, greek, japanese
-* Setting language to system default was not affected by the bug

-Release 1.2.0
-* Implemented changing of icons for password group and entries for Keepass 1 and 2 databases
+* Password entries in Keepass 2 databases can be created, edited and deleted
+* Password groups in Keepass 2 databases can be created, edited and deleted
-* Standard Keepass icons and custom database icons of Keepass 1 and 2 databases are supported
+* Additional attributes of password entries in Keepass 2 databases can be added, changed and deleted
+* Added possibility to copy into clipboard every item of a password entry by long-press on it
+* Open URL in web browser by just one click on the URL text
-* Implemented "create new" and "edit" password group for Keepass 2 database
+* Reworked password entry editing page for Keepass 2 support
-* Reworked error handling mechanism and added a lot of database error checks
-* Updated source base of Keepass 2 database code to KeepassX release 2.0.2
-* Code cleanup done, password generator code refactored
-* Fixed some UI and layout glitches
+* Fixed scaling of icons on password generator page with higher resolution displays
+* Updated and reordered text sections on about page
+* Added new translations for Polish and Serbian (Not yet fully done, please help on transifex to finish them)
-* Updated all translations from transifex
+* Updated all other translations from transifex
+* Bugfix: Specifying the wrong Keepass version on opening a database does not give a proper error notification; the display just kept showing the loading databasee message
+* Bugfix: It was not possible to delete more than one keepass entry or group in a row
+* Bugfix: When deleting the last password item from a group the placeholder text was not shown again

 Bugfix release 1.1.15 is available in Jolla store
 * Fixed mapping of settings value for time to clear clipboard: In release 1.1.14 the time for clearing clipboard silently changed to 5 seconds if it was before set to "disabled"